Mrs. Andrea Ross

 Title III, Part A – Limited English Proficiency (LEP)

-Funds are used to develop instructional programs to ensure that ELs attain English proficiency and develop high levels of academic Achievement in English.
-Assist all ELs to achieve at high levels in academic subjects so that ELs can meet the same challenging State academic standards that all children are expected to meet.
+Funds are used to develop instructional programs to ensure that English Language Learners attain English proficiency and develop high levels of academic Achievement in English.
+Assist all ELL students to achieve at high levels in academic subjects so that students can meet the same challenging State academic standards as their peers.

 Title IV, Part A – Student Support and Academic Enrichment Grants